DSri01/ENGG1340_Group_163_Project-/README.md

 **Step 3: Enjoy**

-Just simply follow the game instructions that will be presented to you one by one when you start playing, for example, Enter s to continue, Enter your choice 1, 2 or 3, etc.
+Just simply follow the game instructions that will be presented to you one by one when you start playing, for example, Enter s to continue, Enter your choice 1, 2 or 3, Enter Y if you want to save game, etc.

 For Character Battles: enter left, right, above, or below as your moves to fight.

-**For exiting game:** Exit when asked after completion of Chapters or intentionally lose the game (Your progress will not be stored if you lose).
+**For exiting game:** Exit when asked after completion of Chapters or intentionally lose the game (*Note:* Your progress will not be stored if you lose the game).

 ***Warning:*** Please enter as the characters as the game says as it is case sensitive.
 For example, when the game says enter 'Y' to do something please enter 'Y' only.